-The collaboration between the artist and the ViaVia Joker Travellers Cafés will be officially kicked-off on January 4 at the ViaVia Entebbe in the presence of the artist Koen Vanmechelen and the founder and global director of the ViaVia Joker Traveller Cafés Bob Elsen.
+The collaboration between Koen Vanmechelen and the ViaVia Joker Travellers Cafés kicked-off officially on January 4, 2023 at the ViaVia Entebbe with the artist's opening talk 'This is not a Chicken' in the presence of the community and founder and global director of the ViaVia Joker Traveller Cafés Bob Elsen.

 The ViaVia in Entebbe will serve as the breeding place from where the uniquely diverse cohort of chickens are distributed to the communities.

 Over 20 years ago, Belgian Bob Elsen founded the first ViaVia in Belgium, a pioneer in sustainable tourism.
 Since then, ViaVia has been developing projects worldwide.
 Vanmechelen has often visited a ViaVia café in Africa.

 “The philosophy of this organization is appealing, through the perspective of tourism as a source for intercultural encounters, increased tolerance, and socio-economic development.
 A partnership with the ViaVia has been in the cards for many years." _ Koen Vanmechelen

 Just like art we try to amaze and transform people, in our case whilst traveling across the world and experiencing the social entrepreneurship of the ViaVia Joker network.